5. Managing Files and Sets

 Moving through the files in Live’s browser can be done with either the mouse or the computer keyboard:

-- Scroll up and down in the Browser with the up and down arrow keys, the mousewheel, or by clicking and dragging while holding the CTRL - ALT (PC) / CMD - ALT (Mac) modifier.
+- Scroll up and down in the Browser with the up and down arrow keys, the mousewheel, or by clicking and dragging while holding the CTRL-ALT(Win) / CMD-ALT(Mac) modifier.

 - Close and open folders, or move between the sidebar and content pane with the left and right arrow keys.

-By default, any previously open folders will close when you open a new one, but you can override this behavior by holding CTRL (PC) / CMD (Mac) while opening new folders.
+By default, any previously open folders will close when you open a new one, but you can override this behavior by holding CTRL(Win) / CMD(Mac) while opening new folders.

 Live’s browser allows you to work with your creative tools regardless of where they are installed on your computer.
 This allows you to, for example, store large sample collections on one or more external drives, and still use the browser to access their contents - there is no need to keep them in a single centralized location.